tristanlabelle/swift-winrt/Readme.md

 ## Using in your project

-Note: Swift/WinRT requires Swift 5.10.
-It only uses features up to Swift 5.9, but the Swift 5.9 compiler crashes due to our use of non-copyable types.
+Note: Swift/WinRT requires Swift 5.10 or above due to uses of non-copyable which crash the Swift 5.9 compiler.

 ### With CMake